 Rosenblatt Securities Remains a Hold on Datadog (DDOG)

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Datadog with a $113.91 average price target, representing a 31.9% upside.
-In a report released today, RBC Capital also maintained a Hold rating on the stock with a $105.00 price target.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Datadog with a $113.91 average price target, implying a 50.5% upside from current levels.
+In a report issued on May 3, RBC Capital also maintained a Hold rating on the stock with a $105.00 price target.

 See today’s analyst top recommended stocks >>